Lemon Shortbread Sandwich Cookies

 Bake at 300° for about 20 minutes, until barely golden.
 Cool on pan for 2 minutes, then transfer to cooling rack.
 Cool completely before frosting.

-How to Make Lemon Cream Frosting
+How to Make Lemon Buttercream Frosting

-Now let’s get started on the frosting; this delectable, sweet-tart, and luscious lemon-cream frosting, that will be lovingly nestled between two shortbread cookies.
+Now let’s get started on the frosting; this delectable, sweet-tart, and luscious lemon cream frosting, that will be lovingly nestled between two shortbread cookies.
 In lieu of the frosting, try heaping a dollop of this delectable sweet-tart lemon curd on top or sandwich between two cookies.

 Gently whip and then add lemon juice, until it’s the right consistency.